Dynatrace/perform-2022-hotday/extensions-as-code/lab-guide/content/02_environment_setup/01_certificates/index.md

 # Certificates

-We will use **Microsoft Visual Studio Code (vscode)** for development.
-Any other IDE works as well, we recommend an IDE that can:

-1. Process `yaml` schemas, to autocomplete and suggest code as we create our extension files
-2. Have an `integrated terminal`, so that we can run commands to generate certificates, build and publish the extension
+Extensions 2.0 need to be signed with a `developer certificate`.
+Dynatrace will only accept extensions that were signed with a `trusted certificate.`

+This is a security measure, as this extensions are `automatically deployed to OneAgent and Activegates`, and these servers must trust the issuing certificate, otherwise the extensions are blocked.

 ## Create and distribute the certificates

 ### Install dt-cli

+We will install the [dt-cli](https://github.com/dynatrace-oss/dt-cli) utility to manage our certificates and build our extensions.

-VSCode is already installed on the machine, open it from the Desktop or the Start Menu
+Open VSCode from the Desktop or the Start Menu

 1. Click `File` > `Open Folder`, and open the `training` folder on your desktop
 2. Open the terminal with ``ctrl + ` ``  or click `View` > `Terminal`
 3. Run the command `pip install -U dt-cli`
     * This will install or update the [dt-cli](https://github.com/dynatrace-oss/dt-cli) python library
     * We will use this library to generate certificates and build our extensions

 ### Generate certificates

-Extensions 2.0 need to be signed with a `developer certificate`.
-Dynatrace will only accept extensions that were signed with a `trusted certificate.`

-This is a security measure, as this extensions are `automatically deployed to OneAgent and Activegates`, and these servers must trust the issuing certificate, otherwise the extensions are blocked.

 1. Create a folder called `certificates`
     * You can click `New Folder`, which is the second icon next to  `TRAINING` in the left menu in vscode
     * Or run the command `mkdir certificates` in the terminal